 Experienced Marathon Program (XMP)

 Cost: Online registration is $141.48 and is non-refundable.
 This price includes the registration + processing fee.
 You may pay less in processing fees per participant if you add more items to your cart.
+Long runs are often supported by complimentary refreshments and participants will receive a program premium, such as a race singlet or t-shirt.
+Race registation fees or any associated travel costs are the responsibility of each participant.

-Program Dates: Saturday, May 3, 2025 to Saturday, November 15, 2025
+Program Dates*: Saturday, June 6, 2026 to Saturday, November 7, 2026

 Orientation:

 *Note: You do not need to register for the program in order to attend orientation.
 We will be providing an overview of XMP and will answer any questions you may have.
+You may also contact the Program Director with any questions.

-Location: Montgomery College – Room PE209 See campus map.
+Location: Montgomery College – Room GU-222/224 (see campus map)

 Please Note